sanny32/OpenModScan/README.md

 ## About supported operating systems

 The following operating systems are supported for OpenModScan.
-- Microsoft Windows 7 x86 and amd64 or later.
+- Microsoft Windows 7 x86 and amd64 or later
+- Debian Linux 11 amd64 or later
-- Ubuntu Linux 22.04 amd64 or later.
+- Ubuntu Linux 22.04 amd64 or later
+- Mint Linux 22 amd64 or later
-- Fedora Linux 41 amd64 or later.
+- Fedora Linux 41 amd64 or later
+- OpenSuse Linux 15.6 amd64 or later
-- Alt Linux 11 amd64 or later.
+- Alt Linux 11 amd64 or later
-- Astra Linux 1.7 amd64 or later.
+- Astra Linux 1.7 amd64 or later
-- RedOS 8 amd64 or later.
+- RedOS 8 amd64 or later

 ## MIT License